gillwilliam/NBA-API/README.md

 TeamPlayerDashboard:
 - /teamplayerdashboard/team/ gives stats of the whole team
 - /teamplayerdashboard/players/ gives stats of all players on team

+Scoreboard:
+- /scoreboard/playerdates/:team/:startdate/:enddate/:player gives the stats of a player for each game in a given set of dates
+- /player/:team/:date/:player gives the stats of an individual game

 ## TODO:
 ### General